kstansa/msbasic/README.md

+# Personal Addendum

+TODO add information about purpose of fork

 # Microsoft BASIC for 6502

 This is a single integrated assembly source tree that can generate nine different versions of Microsoft BASIC for 6502.